thibMC/LagoPObs/README.md

 ## Using executables

 No need to install the libraries if you are using the executables.
-- For Windows users: clone this repo, unzip and go to the folder and double-click on *LagoPObs_windows.exe*.
+- For Windows users: clone/download this repo, unzip and go to the folder and double-click on *LagoPObs_windows.exe*.
+The software may take a few seconds to open.

-- For Linux users: clone this repo, unzip and go to the folder.
+- For Linux users: clone/download, unzip this repo and go to the folder.
 Double-click on *LagoPObs_linux*.
 If the application does not start, then make it executable using the terminal:
     ```
     chmod +x LagoPobs_linux
     ```